Grand Junction, Colorado: Transportation

-Grand Junction Regional Airport (formerly Walker Field Airport) serves as the major airport in the area.
-It is the largest airport in western Colorado, and the third-largest in the state, behind Denver International Airport and the Colorado Springs Airport.
-As of 2025, the Grand Junction Regional Airport offers direct flights to Denver, Dallas–Fort Worth, Las Vegas, Los Angeles, Salt Lake City, Phoenix, San Francisco, and Santa Ana, as well as one-stop flights to Provo, Utah.
-In January 2025, the airport began offering one-stop direct flights to Hartford, Connecticut, with a stop in Las Vegas.
+Grand Junction Regional Airport (formerly Walker Field Airport) is the city's major airport.
+It is the largest in western Colorado and the third-largest in the state behind Denver International Airport and Colorado Springs Airport.
+As of 2026, it has non-stop flights to Denver, Dallas–Fort Worth, Las Vegas, Salt Lake City, Phoenix, San Francisco, and Santa Ana, as well as one-stop flights to Hartford, Connecticut, via Las Vegas.

-Railroad freight service is provided by Union Pacific, with BNSF trackage rights.
-Amtrak, the national passenger rail system, provides service to Grand Junction Station, operating its California Zephyr daily on the UP trackage in both directions between Chicago and Emeryville, California, across the bay from San Francisco.

-Bustang, Colorado's state-run bus system, provides intercity bus service to the city.
-There are two bus lines that include Grand Junction.
-The West line connects to Denver, while the Outrider line connects to Durango.
-Both of these have multiple stops between the final destinations, and the West line has options to transfer to alternative lines.

-Grand Valley Transit (GVT) is a regional transit system serving the Grand Valley.
-It operates 11 bus routes in the area as well as a "dial-a-ride" service.

-The city also offers a shared micromobility program that was launched in May 2023.
-The city has allowed the companies Bird and Lime to rent out the e-scooters via their respective mobile apps.
+The Central Corridor line of the Union Pacific Railroad goes through Grand Junction.
+Connecting to Denver and Salt Lake City, it is used by UP and BNSF freight trains as well as the Amtrak California Zephyr, which stops at the Grand Junction Station on its route between Chicago and the San Francisco Bay Area.

+The city is served by Bustang, Colorado's state-run intercity bus system, with its West line to Denver and Outrider line to Durango.
+Local transit is provided by Grand Valley Transit (GVT), which operates 11 bus routes and a "dial-a-ride" service.

-Grand Junction has a growing network of mixed-use pedestrian and bicycle trails.
+The city has a growing network of mixed-use pedestrian and bicycle trails.
 The riverfront trail system, which runs next to Colorado River, extends from Loma to Palisade, with missing sections between Las Colonias Park and 29 Rd, and 33 1/2 Rd to 36 1/4 Rd.
 The monument trail provides a connection from the riverfront trail and the downtown core to the Lunch Loops.
 In 2023, the city council passed the pedestrian and bicycle plan, a visionary document to promote better connectivity.
 In the same year, the city passed a revised Transportation and Engineering Design Standards (TEDS) to provide clearer guidelines for the development of new bicycle and pedestrian infrastructure.
 In 2024, the city was awarded a silver designation by the League of American Bicyclists.